What Are the Best Family Travel Tips for Stress-Free Trips?

 39. Prep for Surprises (Planning for the Unexpected)

+Expect leaks, delays, illness, and mood swings.
 Book airport transfers early, rent a car if needed, get an eSIM so you have data.
 Find out where the nearest hospital and the closest 7-Eleven are.
+Trust me, knowing that can solve a bunch of problems fast when stuff comes up.

 40. Don’t Compare Your Family to Anyone Else

 That mom on Instagram whose kids are doing yoga on a Balinese volcano at sunrise?
 She also had a meltdown at dinner yesterday.
+You’re doing great, even if you skipped the museum and ate noodles in bed.

-Every family member brings something unique to the adventure — embrace that.
+Every family member brings something unique to the adventure, embrace that.
 There’s no “right” way to travel with kids.
 Just your way.
 And your kids will love it because they’re with you.

 One big reason I deleted Instagram from my phone?
 All the constant comparing.
 It started messing with my head and just made me feel stressed.